vlandham/vlandham.github.com/_posts/2018-03-23-altair_intro.md

 ## Layering Marks

-Let's finish up with a look at how to combine charts to make much more sophisticated visualizations.
+We will wrap up this tutorial with a look at how to combine charts to make much more sophisticated visualizations.

-First, we can [layer charts](https://altair-viz.github.io/user_guide/compound_charts.html#layered-charts) on top of one another to make Marks that are availible by default.
+First, we can [layer charts](https://altair-viz.github.io/user_guide/compound_charts.html#layered-charts) on top of one another to make Marks that are available by default.

 Altair provides the `layer()` method to do this, as well as a shorthand version using the `+` operator.